 Forming the backbone of deep learning, a subset of machine learning, neural networks are behind many of the recent advancements we’ve seen from the AI boom.
 Today, they play a vital role in computer recognition, natural language processing, speech recognition, and virtually every type of AI you’ve encountered in your day-to-day.

-Recently, Bengio, now a professor at the University of Montreal, was the recipient of the prestigious Turing Award alongside two other pioneers of deep learning: Geoff Hinton, a professor at NYU, and Yann LeCun, the Chief AI Scientist of Facebook.
+Recently, Bengio, now a professor at the University of Montreal, was the recipient of the prestigious Turing Award alongside two other pioneers of deep learning: Geoff Hinton, a professor at the University of Toronto and researcher at Google, and Yann LeCun, an NYU professor and the Chief AI Scientist of Facebook.
 LeCun and Hinton are behind some of the papers that inspired Bengio to take a deep dive into the world of deep learning.

 Recognition Long Overdue